Naman281004/Chezz/README.md

-# Chezz: An Intelligent Chess Application
+# Chezz: AI Chess Application

 Chezz is a feature-rich web-based chess application built with React.
 It features a custom-built AI opponent powered by the Minimax algorithm, an interactive AI visualizer that displays the algorithm's decision-making process, and multiple game modes.
 The application is designed with a focus on performance and user experience, utilizing Web Workers to ensure a responsive, non-blocking interface during complex AI computations.